-- A four-credit Independent Study course may be substituted if 100-level courses are not offered in the program or with the permission of the director of the Russian language program.
+- A four-credit Independent Study course may be substituted with the permission of the director of the Russian language program.

 - Study abroad and intensive summer program credits may count toward the notation with the approval of the Russian language program director.

-- Students may take one language course with the Pass/Fail option and still receive the Notation, as long as the average grade of all remaining courses that count toward the Notation is B+ or higher (from RUS 10 up).
+- Students may take one language course with the Pass/Fail option and still receive the Notation, as long as the average grade of all remaining courses that count toward the Notation is B+ or higher.